SITElines.2018: Casa tomada

 SITElines.2018 Curators presented a talk about the upcoming exhibition on March 23 at SITE Santa Fe.
 Click on the screen below to watch the video to learn about their plans.

-The SITElines.2018 team has engaged the graphic design studio Venezia-Bronk to design a microsite that hosts information and artwork related to the biennial.
-Launching in fall 2017, the site is an essential component of the exhibition and will create a continuous connection of feedback between its physical location, time-based programs, and content produced specifically for the Web.
-The platform will provide early details about the show and ongoing information about programming and events, and will function as a digital repository for commissioned texts.
-Click on the logo below to visit the microsite.
+The SITElines.2018 team engaged the graphic design studio Venezia-Bronk to design a microsite that hosted information and artwork related to the biennial.
+Launched in fall 2017, the site was an essential component of the exhibition and created a continuous connection of feedback between its physical location, time-based programs, and content produced specifically for the Web.
+The platform provided early details about the show and ongoing information about programming and events, and functioned as a digital repository for commissioned texts.

 OPENING EVENT SCHEDULE: